ihmeuw/Resource_Tracking_Domestic_Health_Accounts/README.md

 ## Links to IHME and Resource Tracking
 * You may find the [main IHME website here](http://www.healthdata.org/)
 * You may find a list of the [Resource Tracking team's publications here](http://www.healthdata.org/health-financing/publications).
-* You may find the interactive [Resource Tracking team visualizations here](https://vizhub.healthdata.org/dex/) and [here](https://vizhub.healthdata.org/fgh/).
+* You may find the interactive [Resource Tracking team visualizations here](https://vizhub.healthdata.org/fgh/).